harvesthill/reddit-wiki-archive/steroids/draft.md

 * **First 1-2 Weeks Of PCT:** 1000-1500 iu EOD
 * **First 1-2 Weeks Of PCT:** AI will be used only as long as HCG

-&amp;nbsp;

 ### Aromatase Inhibitors: Aromasin (Exemestane) Above All Else

 ***Ignore this section, UNLESS utilizing [HCG dosing 3 or 4.](/steroids/draft.md#wiki_3._1-2_weeks_before_pct)***

-As noted above in [HCG dosing 3 &amp; 4,](/steroids/draft.md#wiki_3._1-2_weeks_before_pct) one issue that needs to be addressed will be the fact that HCG will trigger increases in testicular aromatase expression, and result in Estrogen increases in the body.
-If you are on cycle, as you would be with [HCG dosing 1 &amp; 2,](/steroids/draft.md#wiki_1._over_the_entire_cycle) you will already be taking an AI and be taking care of this.
+As noted above in [HCG dosing 3 & 4,](/steroids/draft.md#wiki_3._1-2_weeks_before_pct) one issue that needs to be addressed will be the fact that HCG will trigger increases in testicular aromatase expression, and result in Estrogen increases in the body.
+If you are on cycle, as you would be with [HCG dosing 1 & 2,](/steroids/draft.md#wiki_1._over_the_entire_cycle) you will already be taking an AI and be taking care of this.
 It should also be noted that HCG will also cause an increase in testicular progesterone levels.
 Estrogen rising is of course undesirable during PCT, as it has already been explained that Estrogen will trigger suppression of endogenous Testosterone production, and there is no doubt that any individual wishes to encounter Estrogenic side effects during PCT either.

 Therefore, the option here is to include an aromatase inhibitor.
 However, there exists a big problem in regards to the other two of the three major aromatase inhibitors (Arimidex and Letrozole).
 The issue is the fact that in a PCT program that includes the use of SERMs such as Nolvadex and Clomid, which are known as absolutely essential components to a PCT program, Arimidex and Letrozole have direct negative interactions with Nolvadex.
 The problem here is that Arimidex (or Letrozole) and Nolvadex both directly counteract one another.
 One study has demonstrated that when Arimidex is utilized with Nolvadex, Nolvadex will decrease blood plasma concentration of Arimidex (as well as Letrozole, another commonly used aromatase inhibitor).^[5] The conclusion here is that the use of Arimidex or Letrozole with Nolvadex together is a very bad idea and may work counterproductively if used together in a PCT protocol.
 Aromasin completely circumvents this problem, as it has been demonstrated to have no interactions what so ever with Nolvadex, unlike the other two aforementioned aromatase inhibitors.
 In one study, Aromasin displayed no such reduced effectiveness or any reduced blood plasma levels when utilized with Nolvadex.^[6]